gvwilson/thirdbit/src/fiction/iffy/index.md

 he straightened his jacket and smiled.
 "Being useful would do me good right now."

-"You thinkin' bout them off th' *Taroona*?
+"You thinkin' 'bout them off th' *Taroona*?
 Not that it's any o' my look-in," she added hastily.